SAMUELMUCHIRI/Autonomous_robot/README.md

-# Mapping
+# Autonomus Robot
-For a linefollowing robot containing ability to identify path patterns and excecute tasks effectively
+## The aim for this robot is to
+- Avoid Obstacles on the path
+- Remotely locate already decided target
+- Optimize speed when navigating in circuit
+- Utilize braking when target is met